 Risks of using personal loans to build credit

-While personal loans certainly can be useful for improving your credit rating, there are also some risks that you should be on the lookout for.
-Before getting a loan to build credit, think carefully through these factors and make sure that taking out a loan is the right choice for you.
-There are three main risks to be aware of.
+While personal loans can be useful for improving your credit rating, there are also some risks.
+Before getting a loan to build credit, think carefully through these risk factors and make sure that taking out a loan is the right choice for you.

 Hard inquiry on your credit report

-Any time that you apply for a personal loan, what’s known as a ‘hard inquiry’ will be initiated on your credit report.
-This inquiry will create a temporary drop in your credit score that will usually last for no longer than a few months.
-While one of these is manageable, it can become very detrimental if you are shopping around for loans and end up with multiple hard inquiries initiated on your credit report.
+Any time you apply for a personal loan, you’ll get what’s known as a “hard inquiry” on your credit report.
+Your credit score could drop, but the impact generally won’t last for longer than a few months.
+While one of these is manageable, it can become detrimental if you shop around for loans and end up with multiple hard inquiries on your credit report.

 Any loan that you take out is debt that you take on.
-While obvious, it still needs stating that you shouldn’t take out a loan if the debt of it is going to push you into financial hardship.
-Even when using your personal loan to pay off debt and reduce interest rates, it’s vital that you limit any spending behavior that would add more debt while you’re paying off your personal loan.
-A downward spiral of debt is not a good place to be.
+Remember, you shouldn’t take out a loan if the debt is going to cause financial hardship.
+Even when using your personal loan to pay off debt and reduce interest rates, you must limit any spending behavior that would add more debt while you’re paying off your loan.

-Lastly, there’s more to pay on a personal loan than just the borrowed money and interest.
-There are fees associated with nearly every loan available.
-While a minor cost compared to the loan itself, you don’t want to be blindsided by these fees.
-Make sure you know what fees are associated with any loan before you consider signing off on it.
+There’s more to pay on a personal loan than just the amount you borrowed interest.
+Fees are associated with nearly every loan available.
+While they’re a minor cost compared to the loan, you don’t want to be blindsided by these fees.
+Read the fine print to know what fees are associated with any loan before signing on the dotted line.

 Secured credit card

 A secured credit card is a special kind of credit card that uses money you’ve set aside in a specific account to serve as collateral against the line of credit that you have on the secured card.
-According to Capital One, a secured credit card differs from a traditional credit card mostly in how your credit amount is determined.
-With a conventional credit card, it is determined by your credit history, but with a secured card it is mostly based upon the size of the security deposit you make when applying for the card.
+A secured card’s credit limit is mostly based upon the size of the security deposit you make when applying for the card.
 Because you could lose your collateral if you miss payments, lenders are more likely to extend this type of credit card to people with bad credit or no credit.
 Making regular payments, however, could boost your score.

-Cosigning on a loan or becoming an authorized user on a credit card can help build your credit.
-This works because when you cosign, you share complete responsibility for the loan.
-If you know that the person you are cosigning for can and will make their monthly payments, then this can be a viable way to build your credit rating.
+Co-signing on a loan or becoming an authorized user on a credit card can help build your credit because when you co-sign, you share complete responsibility for the loan.
+If you and the other account holder make monthly payments, you can both benefit from the credit benefits.